ediblecode/accessibility-resources/README.md

 - [openmcr](https://twitter.com/openmcr) - A meetup in Manchester focussing on making digital services accessible to everyone
 - [Edinburgh Accessibility and Inclusive Design Meetup](https://www.meetup.com/Edinburgh-a11y-Meetup/).
 Also [@a11yedinburgh](https://twitter.com/a11yedinburgh)
+- [A11YChi](https://www.meetup.com/a11ychi/) - Chicago Digital Accessibility and Inclusive Design

 ## Books